-If you have a uPVC, aluminium or composite front door, do not use nails or screws to attach a wreath as this will cause damage to the outer skin and allow moisture into the door affecting both the performance and invalidate your warranty.
+If you have a uPVC, aluminium or composite front door, do not use nails or screws to attach a wreath, as this will cause damage to the outer skin and allow moisture into the door affecting both the performance and invalidating your warranty.

-Avoid sticky pads, and tape as these can leave marks or when peeled off and remove any coating or paint as well.
+Avoid sticky pads and tape, as these can leave marks or remove any coating or paint when peeled off.

-It is advisable to cover the back of your wreath with some felt material to stop any scratches when it moves.
+Covering the back of your wreath with some felt material is advisable to stop any scratches when it moves.

-A new Christmas décor trend in recent year is decorating a front door with a large organza bow.
-Whether it be traditional red or a rose gold door bow, they are sure to add a touch of elegance to your entrance.
+In recent years, a new Christmas décor trend has been decorating a front door with a large organza bow.
+Whether it be a traditional red or a rose gold door bow, they are sure to add a touch of elegance to your entrance.

-Front doors wreath and bows aren’t the only way to decorate the entrance of your home.
-Why not place a festive garland with lights on the brickwork around your front door frame then there is no risk of damaging your door.
+Front door wreaths and bows aren’t the only way to decorate the entrance of your home.
+Why not place a festive garland with lights on the brickwork around your front door frame?
+Then there is no risk of damaging your door.

-It is also advisable to give your front door a quick clean before you decorate it with a wreath or bow.
-For information on how to maintain your uPVC door click here
+Giving your front door a quick clean before you decorate it with a wreath or bow is also advisable.
+For information on how to maintain your uPVC door, click here.

-Facebook and Instagram have been awash with images of beautifully decorated Christmas trees and festive light-up decorations and why not?
-Whether we have installed your front door or not we would love to see a photo of your festive front doors!
+With 34 Days till Christmas, the countdown is on.
+Still, this year, Facebook and Instagram have been awash with images of beautifully decorated Christmas trees and festive light-up decorations, and why not?
+Whether or not we have installed your front door, we would love to see a photo of your festive front doors!

-Enter our 2020 Festive Front Door competition, to be in with a chance to win a £25 one4all gift voucher, simply head over to our Facebook page and enter our competition.
+Enter our 2023 Festive Front Door competition.
+To be in with a chance to win a £50 Amazon voucher, simply head over to our Facebook page and enter our competition.